 After graduating you will have gained practical experience in a range of real easel paintings conservation and will be able to design, carry out and evaluate conservation treatments proficiently and independently.
 You will be able to interpret results from technical study and relate them to practice, and will be able to plan and develop original research relating to easel painting conservation.
 You will gain critical and communication skills that will equip you for diverse careers in conservation and beyond.

 Explore our international students pages for more information.

 Postgraduate Master’s Loan: Please visit the Student Finance England website for further information and to apply online.

-Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merit combined with financial need.
-The average postgraduate scholarship awarded in 2019/20 was £6,000.
-Applications are welcomed from Home, EU and Overseas students applying to or currently studying in 2020/21.
+Courtauld Institute of Art Scholarships: Every year the Courtauld provides over half a million pounds in MA scholarships, which are awarded on the basis of academic merit combined with financial need.
+The average postgraduate scholarship is £6,000.
+Applications are welcomed from Home, EU and Overseas applicants and students.
+Find out more about our scholarships.
 Find out more about our scholarships.